maheshponnam/maheshponnam/README.md

 ### Hi there 👋

-It's a basic javascript POPUP oroject when you click the button it will give you popup message
+It's a basic javascript POPUP project when you click the button it will give you popup message